 - Vitamin C fights insomnia, stress, and alleviates cold.

-- The antioxidant content helps detox the body and liver, and neutralizes free radicals (26).
+- The antioxidant content helps detox the body and liver, and neutralizes free radicalsiXIndependent and unstable molecules that take electrons from surrounding bodily cells causing damage.
+(24).

-- Red raspberries, especially the leaf extract, help ease labor pain due to its uterine stimulator and relaxant properties (28).
+- Red raspberries, especially the leaf extract, help ease labor pain due to its uterine stimulating actions and relaxant properties (25).

 - The high amount of folate prevents the risk of neural tube defects in babies.